Ashwini1017/ML--Describing-the-monument-from-its-photograph/README.md

 > **AI-Powered Indian Monument Recognition using Classical Machine Learning**

-A complete final-year ML project that identifies **24 Indian monuments** from photographs using traditional computer vision and machine learning — **no deep learning, no neural networks**.
+A complete final-year ML project that identifies **24 Indian monuments** from photographs using traditional computer vision and machine learning

----

 ## 🏗 Project Structure